openhab/openhabian/docs/openhabian.md

 {: #ipv6-notes}
 ### IPv6 notes

-You might encounter problems when you make use of IPv6 of some sort. openHABian installation may stop or hang forever.
+You might encounter problems when you make use of IPv6 on some networks and systems. openHABian installation may stop or hang forever.
 In that case _or if you are sure that you do not need IPv6 on your openHABian server_, you can disable IPv6.
 Follow the instructions in the previous section and insert a line into `openhabian.conf` reading `ipv6=disable`.